 Carol Lesley-Green was educated at Dame Alice Harpur School, then gained a scholarship to the Royal Academy of Music.
 Carol has performed as soprano soloist in most major concert venues and with many opera companies including Welsh National Opera, The Royal Opera House, Munich State Opera, Glyndebourne Opera and in London’s West End.
 Carol was a founder member of Bedfordshire Youth Opera and Youth Choir, founder/director of Whizz Kids Music Workshop Company and founder/director of Heart of England Opera, incorporating ‘WorkshOpera,’ for 17 years.
 Carol was previously Head of Music at both Milton Keynes Preparatory and Broughton Manor Preparatory Schools.

 Lottie Bagnall was born in Norway and brought up in Buckinghamshire, beginning her musical training at the age of four.
-She studied Music at Cambridge University, where she was a choral scholar at Christ's and Jesus Colleges.
+She gained an MMus (with Distinction) in Choral Studies and an MA in Music from Cambridge University, where she was a choral scholar at Christ's, Jesus and Clare Colleges.
 Since graduating she has performed extensively around the world as a concert and operatic soloist and also as a choral singer and conductor.
 In addition to her busy freelance singing career she is Director of Music at the church of St Magnus-the-Martyr in London.
 Lottie also has a keen interest in Norwegian folk music and is a self-taught Hardanger Fiddle player.
 She has taught singing, violin and piano at a number of schools across the Home Counties, and currently teaches at Bedford School and Pilgrims Pre-Preparatory School.
 She also works as a vocal coach and repetiteur for Bedfordshire Youth Opera and Bedfordshire Youth Choir.